westerndigitalcorporation/libzbc/README.md

 *libzbc* implementation is compliant with the latest drafts of the ZBC and ZAC standards defined by INCITS technical committee T10 and T13 (respectively).

-In addition to supporting ZBC and ZAC disks, *libzbc* also implements an emulation mode allowing to imitate the behavior of a host managed zoned disk using a regular file or a standard block device as backing store.

 Several example applications using *libzbc* are available under the tools directory.